fereshte-khani/fereshte-khani.github.io/_pages/about.md

 **Alignment.**
 Alignment is ensuring machine learning models conform to human values and intentions.
-My [previous work](https://arxiv.org/pdf/2305.12219.pdf) focuses on collaborative alignment, where multiple individuals engage with the model and each other to align the model to their preference without interferring other users.
+My work ([NeurIPS2023](https://arxiv.org/pdf/2305.12219.pdf)) focuses on collaborative alignment, where multiple individuals engage with the model and each other to align the model to their preference without interferring other users.
 I envision a future where NLP models are developed in a collaborative fashion, similar to open source software or Wikipedia, benefiting from diverse user inputs for improved quality and fairness.
 For this scenario to materialize, we need to help users to convey knowledge, and verify the impact of their proposed changes to models, similar to “diffs” or “regression tests”.
 [CoDev](https://arxiv.org/pdf/2305.12219.pdf) is a small step in this direction.